Overdrivr/Telemetry/README.md

 ```
 ## Set-up
-Telemetry can be setup in different manners, depending if you are targeting a desktop build (for testing mostly) or an embedded application.
+Telemetry can be setup in different manners, depending if you are targeting a desktop build (for running the test suite) or an embedded application.

 ### Embedded devices
 For embedded devices, simply add the *contents* of the following folders in the same folder to your project :